 Options in the Digital World are endless.
 Anything can happen there; customers can access anything they need or want, information is limitless.
 With this, make sure to take advantage of the Internet.

 Observe the behavior of a potential target market through social media.
-You can also gauge how possible competitors are faring in the market.
-Also, you have free access to your future customers’ mindset through comments and reviews they give to other players or brands.
+You can also gauge how possible competitors are doing.
+Additionally, you can study your future customers’ mindset through the comments and reviews they are giving other players or brands.

-If used correctly, the internet has information you can use in finding your target market.
+If used correctly, the internet has information you can use to find your target market.
 Take advantage of it and make it work for you.

-A dedicated business owner is customer-centric because the success of a plan starts with knowing its customer base.
-Now that you have a clear idea regarding your target market, it will be easier define your overall plans.
+A dedicated business owner is always customer-centric because the success of their business starts with knowing its customer base.
+They are the heart of everything.

 Finding your target market is never easy at first.
 But once you locate your customers, everything else will fall into place.
-This includes creating the right product or service, establishing prices, distribution channels and promotional activities.
+This includes creating the right products or services, establishing prices, distribution channels and promotional activities.